About Our Chief Joy Strategist

 As mentioned before, it's a joy to take someone's big picture and create the stepping stones, ladders, and movement to get them achieving their goal.
 I've helped individuals to simply launch out in the deep and start their own business or non-profit or simply help them explore their passions.
 With the right plan (that is always improving) coupled with some enCOURAGEment can take you far!

 For the boring stuff...
-I earned an M.P.S. in Strategic Public Relations and Affairs from George Washington University and a B.A. in Communication Studies, minors in Political Science and African-American Studies from the University of North Carolina at Greensboro.
+I earned a Juris Doctor from North Carolina Central University School of Law, a Master’s in Strategic Public Relations and Affairs from George Washington University and a B.A. in Communication Studies, minors in Political Science and African-American Studies from the University of North Carolina at Greensboro.
 I've worked with various non-profit and business organizations in the areas of public relations, recruitment, fundraising, volunteer, management, marketing, and business development.
 I have a great passion for people, forging relationships and using these networks as great leverage for impacting my local community in the area of advocacy.
-Speaking of advocacy, I am rounding out my last year at North Carolina Central School of Law obtaining my Juris Doctor part-time.
-I hope to expand my development arm into estate planning, will and trust law and also be an advocate for the most vulnerable.
+Speaking of advocacy, I hope to expand my development arm into estate planning, will and trust law and also be an advocate for the most vulnerable.

 Talking in Third Person